freeCodeCamp/guide/src/pages/c/arrays/index.md

 int b = test[89];
 ```
 The reason for C not checking the indexing bound is simple: C is an efficient language.
 It was made, so your program is the fastest: communicates nicely with hardware etc. A nicely written C code does not contain indexing errors, so why would C want to check while running?
+Arrays are building blocks to all the data structures in C